jokam85/ij-cirilizator-plugin/README.md

-# ij-cirilizator-plugin
+# InteliJ IDEA cirilizator plugin
-Intelij IDEA plugin for transliteration of text to Serbian Cyrillic
+Intelij IDEA plugin for transliteration of text to Serbian Cyrillic from latin and vice versa .